 The train started.
-He instantly wanted to buy a paper.
+He instantly wanted to buy a newspaper.
 “Porter!”
 The porter didn’t come.
-I gave him my paper: my ears suggested the idea.
+I gave him my paper.

 He climbed up to the upper bunk.
 Above my head, he took off his boots, and clapped the dirt off them.
 Using a suitcase as a pillow, and my newspaper to cover his face, before we reached Yongding Gate he had fallen asleep.

 I calmed down considerably.

 At Fengtai, before the train came to a halt, from above came a sound: “Porter!”
 Without waiting for the porter to respond, he fell asleep again.
 Most likely he was talking in his sleep.